dotnet/docs/docs/framework/release-notes/2024/01-23-january-preview-cumulative-update.md

 #### ASP.NET

-Addresses an issue with “System.ArgumentException: Illegal characters in path” in some ASP.NET MVC requests. (*Applies to: .NET Framework 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8, 4.8.1.*)
+Addresses an issue with "System.ArgumentException: Illegal characters in path" in some ASP.NET MVC requests. (*Applies to: .NET Framework 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8, 4.8.1.*)

 #### .NET libraries